OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 5.6.
 Core Enums & States
 5.7.
 Tier & Rarity System
 1. Game Overview
-"Flashcard Heroes: Gachamon" (hereafter "Flashcard Heroes") is a single-player, turn-based roguelike that integrates strategic auto-battler combat with an engaging flashcard learning system.
-The core premise revolves around players building and curating a collection of unique entities called GachaBalls – which encompass both combat Units and utility Items.
-This collection, known as the Master Run Gacha Pool, functions as the player's "deck" for the current run, directly influencing the GachaBalls available to be drawn from Gacha Machines during tactical battles.
+"Flashcard Heroes: Gachamon" is a single-player, turn-based roguelike that integrates strategic auto-battler combat with an engaging flashcard learning system.
+The core premise revolves around players building and curating a collection of unique entities called GachaBalls – which encompass both combat Units and Items.
+This collection, known as the RunInventory, functions as the player's "deck" for the current run, directly influencing the GachaBalls available to be drawn from Gacha Machines during tactical battles.
 Resource generation, particularly for activating Gacha Machines, is intrinsically linked to player performance in flashcard mini-games focusing on Japanese characters and vocabulary.
-Success in Flashcard Heroes demands a blend of long-term strategic planning in building the Master Run Gacha Pool, tactical decision-making in battles, and consistent engagement with the flashcard learning mechanics.
+Success in Flashcard Heroes demands a blend of long-term strategic planning in building the RunInventory, tactical decision-making in battles, and consistent engagement with the flashcard learning mechanics.
 Each run begins with the player selecting a Hero Unit and a specific Flashcard Deck.
 The Hero Unit is a special, persistent character whose Health Points (HP) represent the player's overall life for the run.
 If the Hero Unit's HP is depleted to zero, the run ends in failure (Game Over).
 The primary objective is to navigate a procedurally generated path of encounters, strengthen the Hero and GachaBall collection, and ultimately defeat a series of challenging bosses.
 The final boss of the run only becomes accessible once the player has unlocked all flashcards within their chosen Flashcard Deck for that run.
 Meta-progression allows players to unlock new Heroes, Flashcard Decks, GachaBall types, and other game-enhancing elements, providing replayability and expanding strategic options for subsequent runs.
 2. Core Gameplay Loop & Flow
 2.1.
 Run Structure
 A single "run" in Flashcard Heroes is a complete playthrough attempt, from starting with a chosen Hero and Flashcard Deck to either achieving victory by defeating the Final Boss or succumbing to failure if the Hero's HP reaches zero.
 The Core Gameplay Loop is as follows:
 Run Start (Loadout): The player selects a Hero Unit and a Flashcard Deck.
-The Master Run Gacha Pool is initialized with a starting set of GachaBallInstances based on the chosen Hero.
+The RunInventory is initialized with a starting set of GachaBallInstances based on the chosen Hero.
 Path Selection (Node Choice): The player is presented with a choice of three procedurally generated nodes on a map.
 Each node represents a different type of encounter or opportunity (e.g., Battle, Shop, Event, Rest Site).
 Node Resolution: The player selects and resolves one node.
-This involves engaging with the node's specific mechanics.
+The ContentArea changes based on the current node type (Battle, Shop, Event, Rest Site).
+This is where the primary gameplay and interactions for each node type occur.
 Progression & Iteration: After resolving a node, the game's "Day" counter typically advances, often increasing the difficulty of subsequent encounters.
 The player then returns to Step 2 (Path Selection) to choose their next node, continuing this cycle.
 Boss Encounters: At specific milestones related to Flashcard Deck progression (e.g., every 20% of cards unlocked for mini-bosses, 100% unlocked for the final boss), mandatory boss battle nodes will appear.
 Run Conclusion: The run ends either in Victory (defeating the Final Boss) or Failure (Hero HP reaches zero).
 Meta-progression may be updated based on achievements and performance during the run.